 Last but certainly not least, listen to how your child feels about missing school.
 Some kids love it while it makes others very anxious.

 Ultimately, of course, you are the parent.
-My husband and I certainly make the final decisions in our family, but we also try to allow our older child to have some input about what trips we take.
-Increasingly as she gets older, she feels like she is missing out on fun times with her friends back home when we take her away during the school year.
+My husband and I certainly make the final decisions in our family, but we also try to allow our children to have some input about what trips we take.
+Increasingly as the kids have gotten older, they feel like they are missing out on fun times with friends back home when we take them away during the school year.

-For more advice from another family travel expert on this topic, check out This Crazy Adventure Called Life’s take on whether you should take kids out of school for vacation.
+For more advice from another family travel expert on this topic, check out This Crazy Adventure Called Life’s take on whether you should take kids out of school for a family vacation.

 Momma To Go